Agriculture In India Chapter 4 Class X With Art Integration

 THREE IMPORTANT FEATURES OF OIL SEEDS

-I) India is the largest producer as well as consumer of oil seeds in the world.
+I) Firstly, India is the largest producer as well as consumer of oil seeds in the world.

-ii) oil seeds are edible and used for cooking.
+ii) Secondly, oil seeds are edible and used for cooking.

-iii) also used as raw material as well as in the production of soap and cosmetics.
+iii) Thirdly, it is also used as raw material as well as in the production of soap and cosmetics.

 important oil seeds are Groundnuts, Soybean, castor seeds, sunflower, coconut and Linseed.